 B8.
+Of the initial 1998 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2002 and by August 31, 2003):

+B9.
+Of the initial 1998 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2003 and by August 31, 2004):

+B10.
+Total graduating within six years (sum of questions B7, B8, and B9): \\\\\

+B11.
+Six-year graduation rate for 1998 cohort (question B10 divided by question B6): \\\\\\\%

+For Two-Year Institutions

+Please provide data for the 2001 cohort if available.
+If 2001 cohort data are not available, provide data for the 2000 cohort.

-Of the initial 1995 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1999 and by August 31, 2000): В9.
-Of the initial 1995 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2000 and by August 31, 2001): B10 .
-Total graduating within six years (sum of questions B7, B8, and B9): B11 .
-Six-year graduation rate for 1995 cohort (question B10 divided by question B6): % For Two-Year Institutions: B12 .
-Initial 1998 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 1998 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 1998 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15 .
-Completers of programs of less than two years duration (total): B16 .
-Completers of programs of less than two years within 150 percent of normal time: B17 .
-Completers of programs of at least two but less than four years (total): B18 .
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 .
-Total transfers-out (within three years) to other institutions: B20 .
-Total transfers to two-year institutions: B21 .
-Total transfers to four-year institutions: Repe in fa rease miss ention Rates ort for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered all 2000 (or the preceding summer term).
-The initial cohort may be adjusted for students who departed for the following ons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church sions.
-No other adjustments to the initial cohort should be made. В22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2000 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2001?
+2000 Cohort 2001 Cohort B12 .
+Initial 2000 cohort, total of first-time, full-time degree/certificate-seeking students: B12.
+Initial 2001 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2000 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
+Of the initial 2001 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
+Final 2000 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
+Final 2001 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
+Completers of programs of less than two years duration (total): B15.
+Completers of programs of less than two years duration (total): B16.
+Completers of programs of less than two years B16.
+Completers of programs of less than two years within 150 percent of normal time: within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B17.
+Completers of programs of at least two but less than four years (total): B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
+Total transfers-out (within three years) to other institutions: B19.
+Total transfers-out (within three years) to other institutions: B20.
+Total transfers to two-year institutions: B20.
+Total transfers to two-year institutions: B21.
+Total transfers to four-year institutions: B21.
+Total transfers to four-year institutions:

+Retention Rates

+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2003 (or the preceding summer term).
+The initial cohort may be adjusted for students who departed for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government or official church missions.
+No other adjustments to the initial cohort should be made.

+B22.
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2003 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2004? \\\\\\%